-In order to prepare for the target population, an evaluation of existing DJJ committed youth was completed; of those who had an offense history prior to their committing offense, approximately one in four had previously been ordered to a placement, four of the youth had previously been in the Wraparound Program, and one had previously been ordered into the Gateway Program.
-All of those with a prior offense history had been ordered by the court to attend various prevention and intervention programs, which commonly included being supervised by Probation Officers in their home, participating in the Probation Departments House Arrest Program, attending Anger Management classes, and participating in Aggression Replacement Training (ART) and Cognitive Life Skills classes.
+In order to prepare for the target population, an evaluation of existing DJJ committed youth was completed.
+Of those who had an offense history prior to their committing offense, approximately one in four had previously been ordered to a placement, four of the youth had previously been in the Wraparound Program, and one had previously been ordered into the Gateway Program.
+All of those with a prior offense history had been ordered by the court to attend various prevention and intervention programs, which commonly included being supervised by Probation Officers in their home, attending Anger Management classes, participating in Aggression Replacement Training (ART) and participating in Cognitive Life Skills classes.
+As part of the Court process, some youth may have been screened for out of home placement or participation in specialty courts (such as Drug Court) and found to be not suitable.